Innokentii-Smirnov/DictionaryGenerator/README.md

 with informational messages (INFO) and specify issues detected in the XML files which sometimes need to be corrected manually (if marked as ERROR, not just as WARNING).
-Correcting them involves editing XML manually and is only recommended for experiences users.
+Correcting them involves editing XML files manually and is only recommended for experienced users.
 It is not required to run the program successfully;
-the morphological tag of the problematic word will be ingored and the following words in the text will be processed in the normal way.
+the morphological tag of a problematic word will be ingored and the following words in the text will be processed in the normal way.